__construct()instead. in /home/crof369tjenp/public_html/denverinteriorpainters.com/wp-includes/functions.php on line

 Painting: Typically, we apply two coats of a high-quality cabinet paint.
 We paint the boxes or frames of your cabinets in place, using brushes and rollers, to ensure the highest quality.
 We apply light coats of paint, with no heavy brush marks.

-We take the doors and drawers out to our mobile workshop (a 20-foot trailer that we bring to your home) or back to our warehouse and spray them.
+We take the doors and drawers out to our warehouse and spray them.
 By spraying the doors and drawers in a confined area, this helps ensure that dust and other particles don’t adhere to the finished surfaces.

 Assembly: We put your cabinet doors and drawers back into place and reinstall all of the hardware, including hinges, latches, and cabinet knobs.

 Our unique process is one of the many reasons we believe that we’ll be the best fit for you.
 How do you chose an interior painting contractor?
 This link will offer some questions and answers to assist you.

-Please make note: We’re a full-service, interior painting company.
+Please note: We’re a full-service, interior painting company.
 In addition to cabinets, we can also paint walls, ceilings, rooms, or entire houses.
-We’ve been in business in the Denver area since 1999, and we’re fully insured (liability insurance and Workers Comp insurance).
+We’re in the Denver area and we’re fully insured (liability insurance and Workers Comp insurance).